Breast cancer survivors

 Special populations: African American women

-Estimating the percentage of black women who carry a BRCA mutation and are diagnosed with invasive breast cancer before age 50.
+Estimating the number of black women diagnosed with invasive breast cancer before age 50 who carry a BRCA mutation.

-Breast cancer survival rates differ between non-Hispanic white women and black women.
-Black women are almost twice as likely to die of breast cancer by age 50 compared to white women.
-This disparity may be due in part to the stage of cancer at diagnosis and the higher rates of triple negative breast cancer in black women.
+Genetic testing can provide women with breast cancer with important information that may affect their medical decisions.
+Genetic testing can also provide clues about the risk for cancer in relatives.
 This study is the largest in the United States to look at how common BRCA mutations are in black women diagnosed with breast cancer at the age of 50 or younger, regardless of family history of breast and/or ovarian cancer.

-If you are a black women diagnosed at 50 years of age or younger with invasive breast cancer, it is appropriate to consider BRCA testing, even in the absence of a family history of breast or ovarian cancer.
+If you are a black women diagnosed at 50 years of age or younger with invasive breast cancer, you should ask your doctor about referral for genetic counseling and testing for an inherited mutation.
+Genetic counseling and testing is recommended even for women with no family history of cancer.

 Oncology Nursing News